sercrod/sercrod/docs/reference/directives.md

 ## Errors and events

-- Failures in network, file, or WebSocket operations emit corresponding events (`nablla-error` and operation-specific events).
+- Failures in network, file, or WebSocket operations emit corresponding events (`sercrod-error` and operation-specific events).
 Implementations may also log warnings.
 - Directives that assign to data keys update the reactive store and schedule rendering according to the host’s coalescing policy.

 ---